hyperledger/identus-docs/documentation/docs/quick-start.md

 git clone https://github.com/hyperledger/identus-edge-agent-sdk-ts
 ```

-2. Ensure you have all applications installed for building the SDK and it's dependencies
+2. Ensure you have all applications installed for building the SDK and their dependencies.

-[rust](https://www.rust-lang.org/tools/install) and [wasm-pack](https://rustwasm.github.io/wasm-pack/installer/) are leveraged to build and use the AnonCreds and DIDComm rust libraries within typescript.
-To build the SDK locally or run demonstration applications, you must have these applications installed.
+[rust](https://www.rust-lang.org/tools/install) and [wasm-pack](https://rustwasm.github.io/wasm-pack/installer/) are leveraged to build and use the AnonCreds and DIDComm Rust libraries within TypeScript.
+To build the SDK locally or run demonstration applications, you must have these installed.

-The following should work Linux and MacOS, if you experience any issues - please check the latest installation instructions for your platform.
+The following should work Linux and MacOS.
+If you experience any issues, please check the latest installation instructions for your platform.

 ```
 curl --proto '=https' --tlsv1.2 -sSf https://sh.rustup.rs | sh
 curl https://rustwasm.github.io/wasm-pack/installer/init.sh -sSf | sh
 ```

-3. Run the following commands:
+3. Run the following:
   * Build the source SDK:

 ```bash